Los Sauces in Colorado Lives On!

 Or the boys constantly entertained themselves by chasing wild horses, playing baseball and roping calves.

 The Los Sauces community managed to live peacefully with no form of civic government or any type of mayor or town council.
 Their commitment to community cooperation and family values is evident.
-Can that seed be planted elsewhere?
+Can this train of thought be planted elsewhere?

 What I found most interesting in this book, is that the author mentions several times that her family and the Los Sauces community never felt any abject poverty.
 Yet my perception of the San Luis Valley’s mentality today seems submersed with a poverty consciousness.
 Could it be our societies dependence on so many gadgets from the Industrial Age has created more poverty in maintaining certain lifestyles?
 The San Luis Valley is so isolated and the only way to survive here, even in modern times is to still be self-sufficient.
 Even though technology has brought us closer in some ways, we seem to have lost an inner sense of what makes our hearts sing.